RolexCopyright © Notice

 With the launch of the waterproof Rolex Oyster in late 1926, Wilsdorf was able to insist that all Oysters should have Rolex on the dial.
 Wilsdorf continued his advertising campaign in support of the increasing branding of his watches, culminating on November 24, 1927 when he took over the whole of the front page of the Daily Mail, at a cost of £1,600, with a full page advert for "The marvellous Rolex wristwatch - The World's best by every test" and stated that "All Good Jewellers throughout the British Empire stock Rolex watches".
 By his branding and advertising campaigns, Wilsdorf effectively turned the tables on the retailers: no longer would he have to approach retailers and ask them to stock his watches, customers would demand Rolex branded watches, and the retailers would have to come to him!

 Being a perfectionist, attaining a class A precision certificate from Kew only spurred Wilsdorf on to addressing another shortcoming of the wrist watch: its susceptibility to dust and damp.
 In the wristwatch's unprotected position on the outside of the wrist, unlike a pocket watch, it was exposed to impacts, moisture, and dust.
 Shipments of wristwatches sent abroad were often found to have rusted by the time they arrived from exposure to dampness.
-Wilsdorf was not the first person to attempt to make a waterproof watch, but he was by far the most commercially successful.
+Wilsdorf was not the first person to attempt to make a waterproof watch - many earlier watches are described on my page about waterproof watches - but he was by far the most commercially successful.

 With the end of the first world war (WW1) in 1918, global trade resumed and Rolex found that they were sending many watches to the far reaches of the British Empire.
 The humid tropical climate soon rusted the movements of watches in conventional cases, so a damp proof case was urgently required.
 In their book "The Best of Time: Rolex Wristwatches: An Unauthorized History", Jeffrey Hess and James Dowling note that Rolex produced a small series of watches using the one piece Borgel screw case in 1922.
 They remark that "Despite the small number of watches produced in this case style, it is a very important development in Rolex watch design.
 It was the first model produced by Rolex in which the case was specifically designed to give protection against some of the elements."
 These Borgel screw case Rolex watches were the start of a line of development which would culminate in 1926 in the Rolex Oyster.